MaximeRobeyns/agnfinder/docs/source/san_inference.rst

 the model and some stochastic term.
 For example, they are commonly employed to predict the next value(s) in a time series.

-In this context, we use a model with this `autoregressive property` to estimate a multivariate distribution, one dimension at a time.
-That is, rather than specifying the value of a stochastic process at a given timestep, each iteration of the autoregressive model outputs the next dimension of the multivariate distribution.
+In this context however, we use a model with this `autoregressive property` to estimate a multivariate distribution, one dimension at a time.
+That is, rather than specifying the value of a stochastic process at a given timestep (or *index*), each iteration of the autoregressive model outputs the next dimension of the multivariate distribution.

 Usually, when estimating / learning distributions over data, we must be careful to make sure that the distribution normalises.
 For example, if we observe a set